-Since the flu virus can live on hard surfaces for 24 hours, disinfect surfaces that the sick person has touched, paying special attention to the sick person’s bedroom and bathroom.
+Since the flu virus can live on hard surfaces for 24 hours, it's important to clean the house after the flu has been detected.
+Disinfect surfaces that the sick person has touched, paying special attention to the sick person’s bedroom and bathroom.
 Use an antibacterial cleaner on key spots such as: tabletops, countertops, remote controls, computer keyboards, doorknobs, sinks, light switches, faucet handles, sinks, countertop, tub and toilet (including the entire seat and the toilet handle).

 “To disinfect a surface," say Altmann, "wipe so that the surface remains visibly wet for four minutes and then let it dry.”

 Another option is to disinfect hard surfaces by wiping or mopping with a solution of 1/2 cup of bleach per gallon of water.
 Allow the solution to be in contact with the surface for at least five minutes.
 Rinse and air-dry.

 Take care not to spread germs unintentionally.
 After mopping floors in the contaminated room and the designated bathroom, disinfect the mop head by soaking it for 15-20 minutes in a solution of 1/2 cup bleach and one gallon of water.
 Also, do not re-use cleaning cloths in other parts of the house.
 Toss them in the washer instead.

 To sanitize kiddie items such as non-electric plastic/metal toys, sippy cups, teething rings, bottle nipples and dishes, wash items first then soak them for two minutes in a solution of 2 teaspoons of bleach per gallon of water.
 Rinse in warm water then air dry.

 3. Three timely tips for the bathroom